Hcankaynak/DayNightClassifier/README.md

 ### `npm install`
 ### `npm start`

-For backend, go to ./backend directory then run
+For backend, go to ./backend directory then run.

-For python you need to install cv2
+(You need to install cv2)

 ### `python3 back.py`